tutyamxx/Romanian-Jokes-API/README.md

 # For consuming

 * Rule is simple, jokes are returned in JSON format
+* Long jokes tend to have new line separators ➡️ \\n
-* To implement it in your bot, website, widget and add formatting, simply search by the new line in string and replace it with your formatting. "\n"
+* To implement it in your bot, website, widget and add formatting, simply search and replace the new line separators in string with your custom formatting.

-# See example
+# Some random API result example

 ![Example result](https://github.com/tutyamxx/Romanian-Jokes-API/blob/master/randomjokeresult.PNG)